How Can We Help?

 Requires PHP: 5.6

-At the moment the default values are WordPress 5.2 and PHP 7.0
+The default values are WordPress 5.2 and PHP 7.2

 An optional header is available for use if your plugin or theme requires updating via a release asset.